-This paper presented an empirical investigation of SEAbased dependence clusters.
+This paper presented an empirical investigation of SEA-based dependence clusters.
 We may now answer the research questions set forth in this paper, however, our contributions to the better understanding of dependence clusters raised a number of additional questions.

-Answering RQ1, we found that dependence clusters occur frequently in programs regardless of their domain and size, however there are also programs which exhibit very little clusterization.
+Answering RQ1, we found that large dependence clusters occur frequently in programs regardless of their domain and size, however there are also programs which exhibit very little clusterization.
 We gave precise definitions for four clusterization metrics and used them throughout to evaluate the results of our experiments.
 The results so far enable us to expect that the clusterization of programs can be measured with greater precision in the future.
-Additionally, we plan to experiment with more complex metrics that are less sensitive to the cluster and dependence set sizes.
+Additionally, we plan to experiment with more complex metrics that are less sensitive to the cluster- and dependence set sizes.

 RQ2 dealt with identifying one or more linchpins in programs.
 We were able to identify linchpin procedures using the brute-force method for all moderate size programs, but it is still to be explored in which cases we must seek for multiple linchpins and not only one.
 What we found is that as the program size increases it is less probable that only one program element is responsible for the formation of clusters.
-Note, that in this work we did not systematically investigate to decide if a dependence cluster reflects a dependence pollution [2] or not, and if the associated linchpins could be actually refactored, which is one of our future research directions.

 Exhaustive exploration of possible linchpin combinations is computationally even more hopeless than for a single case.
 Hence additional, more sophisticated heuristic methods should be explored.
 Specifically, analyzing certain properties of the dependence graphs in terms of the graphs' topology is promising.
-Answering RQ3, we found that a specific metric based on graph structure, the Number of Outgoing Invocations for a procedure (NOI) is quite a good heuristic estimator for the linchpin, and the highest NOI value indeed predicts linchpins correctly in most of the cases, so in the short term we plan to investigate what made NOI the best in these experiments.
-Investigating other more sophisticated but still efficient methods is among our future plans as well, including the use of machine learning classifiers based on graph topology properties.
+Answering RQ3, we found that a specific metric based on graph structure, the Number of Outgoing Invocations for a procedure (NOI) is quite a good heuristic estimator for the linchpin, and the highest NOI value indeed predicts linchpins correctly in most of the cases.
+We also tried to explain what causes this metric to be such a good predictor.
+Investigating other more sophisticated but still efficient methods is among our future plans, including the use of machine learning classifiers based on graph topology properties.
 Involving the hierarchical structure of the programs (packages, classes and methods) could also be promising.